24/7 Help Line (844) 424-9283

 Hurricane Preparedness Month

 Did you know that September is Hurricane Preparedness Month?
-There’s several steps you can take to prepare your home or building.
+There are several steps you can take to prepare your home or building.
 Hurricane season begins on May 15 in the North Pacific and on June 1 in the Atlantic and Caribbean, and ends on November 30.
-It is forecasted, and is being proven, to be a very busy season in 2023.

-What’s the difference between hurricane “watch” and “warning”?
+What’s the difference between a hurricane “watch” and “warning”?

 A hurricane watch is when hurricane conditions are possible in an area.
-This means there’s sustained winds of 74 mph or higher.
+This means there are sustained winds of 74 mph or higher.
 Watches are announced by experts about 48 hours before they expect tropical storm force winds to start.

 How to Prepare in Advance